Kitten Diarrhea: Common Causes, Symptoms and Treatment

-If your kitten is suffering from diarrhea, it’s not time to panic.
-Dr. Erick Mears, a BluePearl veterinary specialist who is board certified in internal medicine, points out that kitten diarrhea is usually a treatable condition.
+If your kitten suffers from diarrhea, it’s not time to panic.
+Dr. Erick Mears, a BluePearl veterinary specialist board certified in internal medicine, points out that kitten diarrhea is usually a treatable condition.
 “It’s pretty common and tends to be very responsive to treatment.
 Most of the time the things you look for are dietary causes or parasites,” he says.

 Cow’s milk is a prime cause of kitten diarrhea because kittens can’t digest it.
 “Milk is probably the most common thing that people give to kittens that causes diarrhea.
 Everyone thinks that’s what they need, but it’s not.
 It will affect them very quickly,” says Dr. Mears.

 So nix the milk!
 Instead, after weaning (at 4-6 weeks), use a kitten milk replacer mixed with kitten food.
 By 6 weeks of age, kittens can be fed dry and canned kitten food.

 When adopting a kitten, it’s a good idea to ask about their current eating habits.
 To avoid the potential for intestinal issues, you can either continue to feed your kitten the same diet or gradually introduce your preferred food over several days.
 Before switching cat food, consult your veterinarian and make the change gradually.
 Mix a little more of the new food in with the old food each time.
-This will allow your kitten’s sensitive stomach to slowly adapt to the new food.
+This will allow your kitten’s sensitive stomach to adapt to the new food slowly.

 Then, keep an eye on that litter box.
 If you can’t learn what your kitten’s diet was before bringing her home, ask your veterinarian to suggest a diet to give your kitten a great start in its new home.

 Food allergies, overfeeding, or eating inedible items can also cause diarrhea in kittens.
 Items like bones, fabrics, or kitty litter can create intestinal blockages if swallowed.

-While a poor diet is one of the most common reasons kittens suffer from diarrhea, there are other possible causes as well.
+While a poor diet is one of the most common reasons kittens suffer from diarrhea, there are other possible causes to consider.